 We, business owners and tax paying residents of NC, have the POWER to make our communities safe and healthy for everyone, not just a select few.
-We have to let our state representatives know we are watching them and we have a VOICE.
-Let your state representatives know why an Income Tax Cap threathens NC's economic stability.
+We have to let our state policy makers know we are watching them and we have a VOICE.
+Help NCBC educate the public about why a permanent Income Tax Cap threathens NC's economic stability.

-We are business leaders from numerous sectors and companies of all sizes.
-We serve hundreds of millions of customers across the state and throughout the United States, thanks in part to our great educational system and safe communities.
-We are deeply concerned by the NC General Assembly's decision to push for a Constitutional amendment to freeze the Income Tax Cap at 5.5%.
+As business leaders from numerous sectors and companies of all sizes, we serve hundreds of millions of customers across the state and throughout the United States, thanks in part to our great educational system and safe communities.
+We are deeply concerned by the NC General Assembly's decision to push for a Constitutional amendment to freeze the Income Tax Cap at 7%.

 Lowering the state's Income Tax revenue undermines our free market economy by limiting our ability to provide adequate public services to our state's growing population and invest in the proven strategies that help businesses thrive—a high quality education system and the infrastructure to connect to markets and workers.
 It will do nothing to keep taxes low, and it is likely to lead to pressures to raise sales and property taxes, which will eat into middle class families’ paychecks and many of our consumers.